apollo

 0

-DROSPIRENONE belongs to a group of hormonal drugs used for contraception.
+Drospirenone is used for contraception.
 Contraception is a procedure that aims to prevent pregnancy and is used in family planning.
 This medicine is used in combination with other medicines to prevent unwanted pregnancy.
-It is also used in treating menstrual disturbances, acne and folate levels.
+It is also used to treat menstrual disturbances, acne, and folate levels.

 Medicinal Benefits